 3 Steps to Divorce in California

-You do not have to file a response.
+You do not have to file a Response.
 However, it's often a good idea to do so (especially if you think your divorce will be contested).
-If you are considering not filing a response, proceed with caution and only after obtaining the advice of an experienced divorce coordinator.
+If you are considering not filing a Response, proceed with caution and only after obtaining the advice of an experienced account coordinator.